 The board consists of four non-executive directors and one executive director.
 The chairman is Peter R Taylor who is also managing director and an executive of Rio Tinto.
-Robert S Burns, as non-executive director, was until 31 July 2009 an executive of Rio Tinto.
-John E Leahy, Sir Rabbie L Namaliu and Ian J Williams are independent non-executive directors.
+Jean-Sebastien Jacques is a senior Rio Tinto executive and a non-executive of the company.
+Robert S Burns, Sir Rabbie L Namaliu and Ian J Williams are independent non-executive directors.